The only constant is change.

 Presumably, this content would rank better in search engines.
 It did for a long time.

-In fact, because of the varied entity keywords and LSI keywords included throughout such long, exhaustive pieces, these type of blog posts would often rank for hundreds, if not thousands of keywords.
+In fact, because of the varied entity keywords and LSI keywords included throughout such long, exhaustive pieces, these types of blog posts would often rank for hundreds, if not thousands, of keywords.

 In short, they would answer multiple questions around a single overarching topic.